ousiax/ousiax.github.io/_posts/2017-06-17-concurrency-with-shared-variables-in-go-language.md

 Even with greatest of care, it's all too easy to make concurrency mistakes.
 Fortunately, the Go runtime and toolchain are  equipped with a sophisticated and easy-to-use dynamic analysis too, the ***race detector***.

 Just Add the **-race** flag to your **go build**, **go run**, or **go test** command.
 This cause the compiler to build a modified version of your application or test with additional instrumentation that effectively records all accesses to shared variables that occured during execution, along with the identity of the goroutine that read or wrote the varible.
-In addition, the modified program records all synchornization events, such as **go** statements, channel operations, and calls to **(*sync.Mutex).Lock**, **(*sync.WaitGroup).Wait**, and so on.
+In addition, the modified program records all synchronization events, such as **go** statements, channel operations, and calls to **(\*sync.Mutex).Lock**, **(\*sync.WaitGroup).Wait**, and so on.

-The race detector studies this steam of events, looking for cases in which one goroutine reads or writes a shared variables that was most recently written by a different goroutine without an intervening synchornization operation.
+The race detector studies this steam of events, looking for cases in which one goroutine reads or writes a shared variables that was most recently written by a different goroutine without an intervening synchronization operation.
 This indicates a concurrent access to the shared variable, and thus a data race.
 The tool prints a report that includes the identity of the variable, and the stacks of active function calls in the reading goroutine and the writing goroutine.
 This is is usually sufficient to pinpoint the problem.

 The race detector reports all data races that wre actually executed.
 However, it can only detect race conditions that occur during a run; it cannot prove that none will ever occur.
 For best results, make sure that your test exercise your packages using concurrency.